FAD Creative Summer Workshops

 Joanne Matthews, Creative Curriculum Director

-She will work on recruitment, will attend all workshops, communicate with the young people and will monitor and evaluate the project.
+He will coordinate volunteers and attend all workshops, communicate with the young people and will monitor and evaluate the project.

-We aim to have at least 10 FAD volunteers supporting the young people in different activities.
+We aim to have at least 10 FAD volunteers supporting the young people in the different activities over the two weeks.